 11. Setup Email Marketing Channel

 Who said email marketing is dead?
 It’s 2017 and it is still growing strong.
 Marketers and bloggers have been making money from their email newsletters ever since they realized its true potential.
-It is easily one of the simplest way to drive traffic to your blog and make money online.
-To get started you can sign up with an email marketing platform like AWeber [free-trial for 30 days] or GetResponse.
+It is easily one of the simplest ways to drive traffic to your blog and make money online.
+To get started you can sign up with an email marketing platform like AWeber or GetResponse, and create an email newsletter from your blog posts.

 12. Generate Leads

 It is a well-known fact that nearly sixty percent of your online visitors will never return to your site unless they have subscribed to your posts.
 Here’s where plugins like OptinMonster, Icegram, and Holler Box come into play.
 These plugins will help you to generate leads like a pro and grow your list of email subscribers.
 Using these plugins you can easily convert your site’s visitors into potential leads and collect their email addresses in a breeze.
 It is also compatible with nearly all major email marketing providers in the market.

 You can effortlessly increase your marketing profits by growing a well-targeted list.
 Through these lists, a whole lot of people can be reached at the click of a button.
 Moreover, it is a professional option to convert visitors into subscribers.